 Convert Bar to Feet of water (bar to ftH2O)

 Bar (bar) and Feet of water (ftH2O) are both units of pressure.
 With the conversion form below, you can effortlessly and accurately convert bar to feet of water.
-This free online calculator tool makes it simple and easy to perform the conversion from bar to ftH2O.
+This free online calculator tool makes it simple and easy to perform the conversion from bar unit to the ftH2O unit.

 bar